yaron-zehavi/oauth-rich-authorization-requests-metadata/draft-zehavi-oauth-rar-metadata.md

 ## Resource Server Processing Rules

-When a resource server receives a request with a bearer token:
+When a resource server receives a request with an OAuth token:

 ### Step 1 - Validate the access token